ClaspTV/vizbee-android-sample-app/README.md

 This example demonstrates how to integrate Vizbee casting functionality into an Android mobile app.

-## Integration Steps for your Android mobile app
+## Vizbee Continuity Integration Steps for your Android mobile app
 Look for the block comments with text "[BEGIN] Vizbee Integration" and "[END] Vizbee Integration" in the code for an easy understanding of the integration.

 ### Build Setup